Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 EAP-NOOB {{RFC9140}} uses JSON as encoding.
 Problems of using JSON are discussed in section 2.1 of {{I-D.draft-rieckers-emu-eap-noob-observations}}.

-The possible formats include:
+For this specification, the following encodings have been evaluated:

 * Static encoding
   This allows a minimal number of bytes and requires minimal amount of parsing, since format and order of the message fields is exactly specified.
   However, this encoding severely effects the extensibility, unless a specific extension format is used.
-  Additionally, a mechanism for optional fields is required.
+  This specification also has optional fields in some message types, so this would also have to be addressed.
-* CBOR with static fields
+* CBOR with static fields (e.g. Array)
   This approach has a slightly higher number of bytes then the static encoding, but allows for an easier extensibility.
   The required fields can be specified, so the order of the protocol field is static and a parser has minimal effort to parse the protocol fields.
   However, this might be problematic in future protocol versions, when new fields are introduced.
   Like with static encoding, this also requires a mechanism for optional fields in the different message types.
 * CBOR map with numeric keys
   To mitigate the problems of optional fields, while keeping the parsing effort low, CBOR maps with numeric keys can be used.
-  All protocol fields are identified by a unique ID, specified in this document.
+  All protocol fields are identified by a unique identifier, specified in this document.
   A parser can simply loop through the CBOR map.
 Since CBOR maps have a canonical order, minimal implementations may rely on this fact to parse the information needed.

-On the basis of this discussion, this version of the specification will use a CBOR map as message encoding.
+On the basis of this discussion, this draft will use a CBOR map as message encoding.
 However, this is just a first draft and suggestions for other message formats are highly welcome.